 NCHMA professionals generally recommend at least a 5% to 10% market rent advantage for 80% AMI units.
-Given demand in the market and lack of affordable rental units, but rural location, we have considered at least a 10% market rent advantage sufficient.
+Given demand in the market and lack of affordable rental units, we have considered a 5% market rent advantage sufficient.

-Based on rent levels at comparable projects in the region, we have estimated net achievable restricted rent in the subject's market to be \$630, \$750 and \$850 per month.
+Based on rent levels at comparable projects in the region, we have estimated net achievable restricted rent in the subject's market to be \$750, \$850 and \$975 per month.
 While higher rents may be achievable and these rents may be on the conservative side, to capture the greatest number of renter households, lower rent levels will be necessary.
 As such, for the purposes of this analysis, these rents are considered to be the achievable restricted rents with potential for higher rents based on market conditions and project specifications.
 Again, these rents are not necessarily the highest achievable, but are considered maximally productive to allow for financial feasibility for development and capture the most renter households.
 Furthermore, should project-based rental assistance be provided, demand for additional units would exist.

 HYPOTHETICAL ACHIEVABLE RESTRICTED RENTS

 Unit Type/ AMI Restriction Unit Size Achievable Rest.
 Rent W/O RA

-1BR / 1BA - 80% AMI 650 sf \$630
+1BR / 1BA - 80% AMI 650 sf \$750

-2BR / 2BA - 80% AMI 1,000 sf \$750
+2BR / 2BA - 80% AMI 1,000 sf \$850

-3BR / 2BA - 80% AMI 1,200 sf \$850
+3BR / 2BA - 80% AMI 1,200 sf \$975